 Decisions regarding awards are made by early December.
 Awardees are informed in mid-December.
-Awards are mailed directly to the bursar at the awardee's college or university in January.
+Awards are mailed directly to the bursar at the awardee's college or university in January, at the latest.

-If you have any questions regarding scholarships offered by Historic Huguenot Street, please contact Kara Gaffken, Director of Public Programming, at firstname.lastname@example.org.
+If you have any questions regarding scholarships offered by Historic Huguenot Street, please contact Caitlin Cummings, Business Manager, at firstname.lastname@example.org.